 Kamryn represents Region 8, which consists of Colorado, Montana, North Dakota, South Dakota, Utah & Wyoming.

-This delegate represents Region 9, which consists of Arizona, California, Guam, Hawaii & Nevada.
+Kendra represents Region 9, which consists of Arizona, California, Guam, Hawaii & Nevada.

 Justus represents Region 10, which consists of Alaska, Idaho, Oregon & Washington.